 - handful fresh chopped dill chopped

 - 2-3 tablespoons of Maggi seasoning to taste optional

 Wash and cook the rice as per package instructions and set aside to cool.
 TIP: Cook the rice in beef stock instead of water for a richer flavour.
 While rice is cooking, start prepping your vegetables and start step #2.

 In a large cast iron dutch oven, (I used a 8 quart size) heat the oil on high heat and add the onions and fry for a few minutes until the onion softens.
-Add the carrots, bacon and 3 cloves garlic and continue to cook until carrot is tender.
+Add the carrots and 3 cloves garlic and continue to cook until carrots are tender.

 Add the ground beef and continue to cook for about 15 minutes, stirring and breaking up the pieces occasionally.
-Add the dill, thyme, salt and pepper.
+Mix in the dill, thyme, salt and pepper.

 When the meat is cooked, add the cabbage leaves into the dutch oven.
-If there is too much cabbage, put the lid on for a few minutes, and the cabbage will reduce, as it's mostly water, and then add the rest of the cabbage.
+If there is too much cabbage, put the lid on for a few minutes, and the cabbage will reduce, as it's mostly water.
+Then add the rest of the cabbage.
 Stir with the meat mixture until combined.